nstarke/nstarke.github.io/_posts/2023-01-04-fun-and-games-with-intel-amt.md

 ![](/images/01042023/mc-storage.png)

-_Figure N - MeshCommander Storage UI_
+_Figure 2 - MeshCommander Storage UI_

 The storage UI allows an administrator to upload arbitrary files to be served off the AMT webserver.

 ![](/images/01042023/mc-upload.png)

-_Figure N - MeshCommander Storage Upload Modal_
+_Figure 3 - MeshCommander Storage Upload Modal_

 Notice in this screenshot that there are `vendor` and `application name` fields that can be filled out.
 The AMT webserver prohibits using `Intel` as the vendor name, but you might try something like `lntel` if you're feeling frisky.
 These two fields are used in specifying the URL Path to the uploaded file.

 ![](/images/01042023/mc-uploaded.png)

-_Figure N - MeshCommander Storage Upload UI after successful Storage Write_
+_Figure 4 - MeshCommander Storage Upload UI after successful Storage Write_

 Then, over in the default AMT install (**NOT MeshCommander**), checkout the `Web Application Links` menu.

 ![](/images/01042023/links.png)

-_Figure N - AMT Default Web UI Web Applications Links showing newly uploaded file_
+_Figure 5 - AMT Default Web UI Web Applications Links showing newly uploaded file_

 The newly uploaded `default.htm` is accessible on the AMT webserver at URL Path `/amt-storage/Vendor/App/default.htm`.
 Setting the `Vendor` or `Application Name` during upload in MeshCommander will change this link.